GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Clients should therefore begin with a high initial_max_streams_uni or send an early MAX_STREAMS type 0x13 value (see Section 19.11 of {{RFC9000}}) with a high limit.
 Clients MAY use the maximum 2^60 for this high initial limit, but the specific choice is implementation-dependent.

+The same stream ID may be used in both one or more multicast channels and the unicast connection.
+If the same stream ID is reused, the bytes of data carried in the stream associated with it MUST be identical at any given offset, independent of the channel or connection they are sent over.

 # Flow Control {#flow-control}

 The values used for unicast flow control cannot be used to limit the transmission rate of a multicast channel because a single client with a low MAX_STREAM_DATA or MAX_DATA value that did not acknowledge receipt could block many other receivers if the servers had to ensure that channels responded to each client's limits.